 New Zealanders evacuated from parts of coast as storm hits

-Hundreds of people in New Zealand have been evacuated from some coastal areas as the second major storm in just over a week made landfall near the North Island town of Whakatane.
-But residents of the nation's largest city, Auckland, breathed a sigh of relief as the remnants of Cyclone Cook moved past them to the east.
+Hundreds of people in New Zealand were evacuated from some coastal areas on Thursday as the... .
+A landslide blocks a road in the North Island town of Omokoroa, New Zealand.

 Discussions